Supporting the Sustainable Development Goals

 • Strengthening the Company’s reputation as an organization that prioritizes employee health and safety

-Plan B has strengthened its occupational health and safety management system to align with international standards, as well as relevant laws and regulations.
-The Company regularly assesses and prioritizes risks associated with the advertising media business through a systematic process that includes:
+Plan B has elevated its occupational health and safety management system to align with international standards, such as the ISO 45001 framework, as well as relevant laws and regulations.
+The Company regularly assesses and prioritizes risks associated with the advertising media business through a systematic process consisting of:

-Applying the hierarchy of controls and establishing action plans to eliminate hazards and reduce risks
+Application of the Hierarchy of Controls and establishing action plans to eliminate hazards at the source and reduce risks

-Implementing measures and evaluating progress to prevent health risks
+Implementation of proactive measures and progress evaluation to prevent illnesses or health impacts

 Operational Risk Control